silbermm/silbernagel.dev/content/posts/deploying-elixir-on-ecs-part-2.md

 draft: true
 ---

-In [Part 1]({{< ref "posts/deploying-elixir-on-ecs-part-1.md" >}}) of this series, we used terraform to build all of our required infrastructure in AWS.
-Now we need to actually build an image, push it to our image repo and tell ECS to run it.
+In [Part 1]({{< ref "posts/deploying-elixir-on-ecs-part-1.md" >}}) I described how to use terraform to build all of the required infrastructure in AWS.
+Next I'll build an image, push it to the image repo and tell ECS to run it.
 This is pretty easy in most CI/CD services, we use Github Actions, but a similar solution can be used in CircleCI or TravisCI.

 # Containers and CI

 ## A simple project
-Lets start by building a simple Phoenix app or feel free to use an existing app that you want to deploy to ECS.
+Start by building a simple Phoenix app or feel free to use an existing app that you want to deploy to ECS.

 ```bash
 $ mix phx.new ecs_app --no-ecto --live
 ```

-Now we can add a health controller that has a single endpoint that the ALB will use to determine the health of the service.
+Add a health controller that has a single endpoint that the ALB will use to determine the health of the service.
 Make a new file at `lib/ecs_app_web/controllers/health_controller.ex` and add the following content:
 ```elixir
 defmodule EcsAppWeb.HealthController do
   use EcsAppWeb, :controller